UC3MSocialRobots/maggie_robot/maggie_description/README.md

 # maggie_description

-ROS package with the URDF model for the Social Robot Maggie (pending).
+ROS package with the URDF model for the Social Robot Maggie.

 ## LICENSE

 The license of the packages is custom LASR-UC3M (Licencia Académica Social Robotics Lab - UC3M), an open, non-commercial license which enables you to download, modify and distribute the code as long as you distribute the sources.

 ## ACKNOWLEDGEMENTS